Z-Ramezani/Compiler_project/README.md

 - [x] Add keywords and identifiers to Symbol Table

 ## How to run this project
-Create Lex.txt and copy Sample input or any iput you want.run the java program and just select where your Lex.txt is. for exmaple if your text file is in Desktop you should select Desktop and click on Open button then you can see the result.
+Create Lex.txt and copy Sample input or any input you want.run the java program and just select where your Lex.txt is.
+For exmaple if your text file is on Desktop you should select Desktop and click on Open button then you can see the result.

 ## Refrences
 - [How to write your own C compiler from scratch with Python!](https://medium.com/@pasi_pyrro/how-to-write-your-own-c-compiler-from-scratch-with-python-90ab84ffe071#f6ed)